Skip to contents

 2.2 The PPP-ratio

-This procedure is implemented using the valid_PPPratio() function, which calculates the PPP-ratio; see Table 9.3b in (World Bank 2013, 258).
+This procedure is implemented using the valid_ratio_ppp() function, which calculates the PPP-ratio; see Table 9.3b in (Bank 2013, 258).
 The coefficient of variation is used to assess variability across products and countries; coefficients exceeding 33% are considered extreme and may indicate the need for further verification of the underlying data.

 Within each block, PPP-ratios—computed as the PPP-converted price divided by the geometric mean of the product price—reflect the degree of variability both across country-regions and across products.